dustinpfister/blog_posts/_posts/threejs-examples-house.md

 layout: post
 categories: three.js
 id: 852
-updated: 2021-04-23 12:00:19
+updated: 2021-04-23 12:03:01
-version: 1.2
+version: 1.3
 ---

 Today I thought I would make another [threejs example](/2021/02/19/threejs-examples/) type post, this time by making yet another simple model of something, this time of a basic house.
+I do not care to make anything that complex with this one just a very simple, basic house like model that might end up being part of a larger scene of some kind if a future project.

 <!-- more -->